shikinen/corporate_website/README.md

 # corporate_website
-Redesign concept of a corporate website – laid out using CSS Grid
+Design concept of a corporate website – laid out using CSS Grid